-If you’ve done any backpacking, you should be familiar with the practice of layering your clothing.
-Layering is the foundation of lightweight thermo-regulation: you take layers of clothing off when you get too hot and start to sweat and you put them back on again when you start to get cold.
+If you’ve done any backpacking, you should be familiar with the practice of layering your clothing: you take layers of clothing off when you get too hot and start to sweat and you put them back on again when you start to get cold.
 Layering lets the sweat you generate evaporate.
 Evaporation is the process where warm water molecules turn from a liquid form into a gaseous form.
 When this occurs, we feel cooler because the warm molecules leave the surface of our skin, leaving the cooler ones behind.

 Vapor Barrier clothing and gear completely prevents the sweat your body produces from cooling your skin.
 It prevents the evaporative process, also called wicking, by wrapping your body with a layer of fabric that is completely non-breathable.
 This is completely contrary to everything you’ve ever learned about layering, which makes vapor barrier clothing and gear such an interesting topic.